zen2arc/RoBuilded/README.md

 # Rofreshed
-## What is this?
-It is a Mozilla Firefox extension to stylize the Roblox Website.
+Rofreshed is a Mozilla Firefox extension to stylize the Roblox Website.
 This project is in VERY EARLY beta.
 Report any bugs you see.
 ## Build Instructions
-Make sure you have [Node.js](https://nodejs.org) and [npm](https://www.npmjs.com/) installed.
+Ensure that you have [Node.js](https://nodejs.org) and [npm](https://www.npmjs.com/) installed.

 Clone the repository:

 ``$ git clone https://github.com/PainfulColour/RoFreshed.git``

-Install all the required npm packages:
+Install the packages:

 ``$ npm install``

-Build using the build script:
+Build it:

 ``$ npm run build``